rmill24/AWD-HarmoniqEvents/documents/page-plans.md

 ## Page Structure

-The landing page will consist of five sections:
+The landing page will consist of six sections:

 <ul>
     <li>Header</li>